steveberardi/starplot/docs/examples.md

     ```

-## Optic plot of The Pleiades with a Refractor Telescope
+## Optic Plot of The Pleiades with a Refractor Telescope

 The following code will create an optic plot that shows what The Pleiades looked like through a refractor telescope on December 16, 2023 at 9pm PT from Palomar Mountain in California.